Russian diaspora: East Asia and Southeast Asia

-Russians (eluosizu) are one of the 56 ethnic groups officially recognized by the People's Republic of China.
+Russians are one of the 56 ethnic groups officially recognized by the People's Republic of China.
 They are approximately 15,600 living mostly in northern Xinjiang and also in Inner Mongolia and Heilongjiang.
 In the 1920s, Harbin was flooded with 100,000 to 200,000 White émigrés fleeing Russia.
 Some Harbin Russians moved to other cities, including Shanghai, Beijing, and Tianjin.
 By the 1930s, Shanghai's Russian community had grown to more than 25,000.